-23 Mar Improve Your Kip For CrossFit
+23 Mar The Best Drills to Improve Your Kip For CrossFit

 If you lack a solid kipping foundation it will affect the efficiency of all skills that use the kip, such as pull-ups and toes to bar.
-The kip requires the combination of strength, coordination, and mobility.
+The kip requires a combination of strength, coordination, and mobility.
 Lacking in any one of these areas makes kipping frustrating and halts progress in the skills that use the kip.